Modal logical aspects of provability predicates and consistency statements: Summary of previous works

 \paragraph{(2) Variations of $\mathsf{N4}$.} The derivability condition $\D{3}^n_m$ is a generalization of $\D{3}$, and its modal counterpart is the Geach-type axiom $\mathsf{Acc}_{m,n}: \Box^n A \to \Box^m A$.
 For every $m, n \geq 1$, the finite frame property of the logic $\mathsf{NA}_{m,n}$ obtained by adding $\mathsf{Acc}_{m,n}$ to $\N$ was established by the second author and Sato \cite{KS}.
 The provability logical analysis of the logic $\mathsf{NA}_{m,n}$ was developed by the first author \cite{Kogure1}.
 In particular, the arithmetical completeness of $\mathsf{NA}_{m,n}$ for all $m,n \ge 1$ was proved.

 \paragraph{(3) On the rule $\mathbf{E}$.} The first author \cite{Kogure2} investigated extensions of the logic~$\mathsf{E}$, which is obtained from classical propositional logic by adding the rule \textsc{RE}: $\dfrac{A \leftrightarrow B}{\Box A \leftrightarrow \Box B}$ corresponding to the derivability condition $\mathbf{E}$.
 For these logics, the \emph{neighborhood semantics} (see~\cite{Chellas, Pacuit}) is well developed as the basic semantics.
 Therefore, in order to prove the arithmetical completeness for these systems, one cannot directly apply the standard techniques used in the proof of Solovay's arithmetical completeness theorem, which rely on relational frames.
 The first author developed a method of embedding neighborhood models into arithmetic and actually proved the arithmetical completeness of the logic $\mathsf{EN}$.
 Furthermore, the modal principles corresponding respectively to $\ConL_T$ and $\ConS_T$ are $\mathsf{P}$: $\neg \Box \bot$ and $\mathsf{D}$: $\neg(\Box A \land \Box \neg A)$.
 The first author also established the arithmetical completeness of the extensions $\mathsf{ENP}$, $\mathsf{ECN}$, and $\mathsf{ECND}$ of $\mathsf{EN}$.
-It should be noted that under the rule \textsc{RE}, the axiom $\mathsf{P}$ and the rule \textsc{Ros} are equivalent, and under the axiom $\mathsf{C}: \Box p \land \Box q \to \Box (p \land q)$, the rule \textsc{Ros} and the axiom $\mathsf{D}$ are equivalent.
+It should be noted that under the rule \textsc{RE}, the axiom $\mathsf{P}$ and the rule \textsc{Ros} are equivalent, and under the axiom $\mathsf{C}: (\Box p \land \Box q) \to \Box (p \land q)$, the rule \textsc{Ros} and the axiom $\mathsf{D}$ are equivalent.
 However, the arithmetical completeness of the logics $\mathsf{EN4}$, $\mathsf{ENP4}$, and $\mathsf{ECN4}$, which include the axiom $\mathsf{4}$, remains open, since difficulties arise when embedding the corresponding neighborhood models into arithmetic.
+The usual Solovay-style arithmetical completeness argument is essentially based on relational semantics, where the behavior of $\Box$ is controlled by accessibility relations.
+By contrast, logics based on the rule \textsc{RE} are naturally treated by neighborhood semantics, and the axiom $\mathsf{4}$ does not simply correspond to transitivity of a binary relation in that setting.
+This is one source of difficulty in proving arithmetical completeness for the \textsc{RE}-based logics with $\mathsf{4}$.
 Theorem \ref{Kura}.3 is a version of G2 stating that there is no provability predicate satisfying $\mathbf{E}$ and $\D{3}$ such that $T \vdash \ConS_T$, but this fact does not immediately imply that $\mathsf{END4}$ is not arithmetically complete.